 Seller’s Discretionary Earnings: The main factor of determining value for small and mid-sized businesses is the total cash flow benefiting the owner – also known as Seller’s Discretionary Earnings (SDE).

-SDE is calculated using the following six categories:
+SDE is calculated using the following five categories:

 - Profit or loss as reported.

 - Non-recurring Expenses.

 - Non-cash Expenses.

 Once theses categories are added together and an SDE is developed, a multiplier is applied.
 The multiplier can range from 1 to 5 (or more), depending on many factors, to arrive at the appropriate value for the business.

 Risk: The second valuation factor is the level of risk.
 Factors in this category include:

 - Years in business and with the current owner.